YANGYOON/freemarket_sample_65b/README.md

 ### Association
 - has_many :images dependent: :destroy
 - has_many :likes
-- belongs_to : category
+- belongs_to :category
-- belongs_to : review
+- belongs_to :review
-- belongs_to : brand_group
+- belongs_to :brand_group
-- belongs_to : size
+- belongs_to :size
-- belongs_to : buyer
+- belongs_to :buyer
-- belongs_to : seller
+- belongs_to :seller
-- has_one : shipping dependent: :destroy
+- has_one :shipping dependent: :destroy

 ## shippingテーブル
 |Column|Type|Options|